Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment

-\paragraph{Conditional average treatment effects} The results of conditional treatment effects in the subpopulations are presented in Table \ref{tab:pReject.CTE.RS}.
-Similar to the trial population, Type I error rates were around the targeted $.05$ under the least favorable scenarios of no effect (DGM $1.1, 1.2$ for Any and Compensatory rules) for all estimation methods.
-The proportion to conclude superiority correctly was above $.80$ in all scenarios with a sample size exceeding the computed sample size for CATEs.
-In the scenarios where the sample size for CATEs was lower than requirer ($4.1$ and $4.2$).
-Decisions made with the Any and Compensatory rules in scenarios $4.1$ and $4.2$ were underpowered due to the use of the ATE sample size, which was smaller than the CTE sample size.
-A comparison of estimations methods for the continuous covariate revealed that empirical marginalization was generally more powerful than the reference approach.
-The fixed-values approach could only be compared to the other approaches when the covariate was discrete: In the continuous case, the treatment effect reflected a different (sub)population than empirical marginalization and the reference approach.
-Here, the reference approach and the fixed value approaches performed similarly in terms of power.
+\paragraph{Conditional average treatment effects} The results of conditional treatment effects in the subpopulations are presented in Table \ref{tab:pReject.CATE.k2}.
+Similar to average treatment effects, Type I error rates were around the targeted $.05$ under the least favorable scenarios of no effect (ES $1.1, 1.2$ for Any and Compensatory rules) for all estimation methods.
+The proportion to conclude superiority correctly was above $.80$ in all scenarios with a sample size exceeding the required sample size for CATEs.
+In the scenarios where the sample size for CATEs was lower than requirer ($4.1$ and $4.2$ for the Any and Compensatory rules and $2.2$ and $3.2$ for the All rule), the power was below $.80$.

 A comparison of estimations methods for the continuous covariate revealed that multivariate logistic regression (mLR) was generally more powerful than the stratified multivariate analysis (mB) approach when the covariate was continuous.
 These effects are prominent in t $2.2$ and $3.2$ (All rule) as well as ES $4.2$ (Any and Compensatory rules).
 The statistical power of stratified multivariate analysis (mB) and multivariate logistic regression analysis (mLR) did not differ for the discrete covariate, as demonstrated under ES $2.1$ and $3.1$ (All rule) as well as ES $4.1$ (Any and Compensatory rules).